-Merrimack is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Merrimack is a great place for families with children to consider.
+First of all, many other families with children live here, making Merrimack a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Merrimack has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Merrimack’s overall crime rate is lower than average for the country.

 The per capita income in Merrimack in 2018 was $45,886, which is upper middle income relative to New Hampshire, and wealthy relative to the rest of the US.
 This equates to an annual income of $183,544 for a family of four.

 The people who call Merrimack home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merrimack residents report their race to be White, followed by Asian.
 Important ancestries of people in Merrimack include Irish, English, Italian, French, and French Canadian.

 The most common language spoken in Merrimack is English.
 Other important languages spoken here include Spanish and French.